Europe is entering a new chapter in which nuclear power is no longer just about climate targets or energy security, but a critical enabler for AI.

 So, what's the state of play?

-Eastern Europe is still surging ahead of its western counterparts on nuclear energy, with Romania in the lead.
-But with the continent's first SMR at Doicești slated for completion by 2029, it is still playing catch up on a key asset for climate, AI and energy security.
+Eastern Europe is still surging ahead of Britain, France and Germany on nuclear energy, with Romania leading the way.
+But with the SMR at Doicești slated for completion by 2029, we are playing catch up on a vital asset for climate, AI and energy security.

 Feature image: Mick De Paola